 The Caravaggio Shawl by Samuel M. Steward, subtitled “A Gertrude Stein–Alice B. Toklas mystery”.

 The setting is Paris in April of the year 1937.
 Murder is Murder is Murder is set later that summer and into the spring of 1938.
 But the chronology is confused.
 In this novel there’s a reference to an incident in the earlier novel, which will only happen later.
 Here, Gertrude and Alice are already living at the Rue de Christine apartment rather than the more famous address on rue de Fleurus, but they won’t actually move until that winter.
-There’s a more serious mistake, too, in that in one scene Gertrude and Alice view the Jean Genet movie, Un Chant d’Amour, a film that Genet didn’t make until 1950.
+There’s a more serious chronological error, too, in that in one scene Gertrude and Alice view the Jean Genet movie, Un Chant d’Amour, a film that Genet didn’t make until 1950.
 Gertrude had already been dead four years when it came out.
 There’s a similar problem in Steward’s Parisian Lives where the characters in 1939 refer to a Genet novel, Our Lady of the Flowers, that wasn’t written until 1943.
 Perhaps Steward was relying on memory and didn’t bother to look up the dates.
 Of course, it’s fiction, so it doesn’t really matter.

 The mystery, as in Murder is Murder is Murder, is very slight, and Gertrude and Alice do very little actually sleuthing.
 Once again, they are aided by their young gay friend, Johnny McAndrews, a stand in for Samuel Steward.
 Samuel Steward did actually know Gertrude and Alice and visited them frequently in the 1930s.
 He was working then as an English Professor at a university in Chicago but spending his summers in Paris and had been introduced to the famous author when he was still in graduate school by a professor who admired Gertrude Stein.
 The portrait Steward provides of his friends is genial, but the ladies come off not impressive but silly.
-And his self-portrait, in the character of Johnny McAndews, draws him as sex-obsessed, which he probably was.
+And his self-portrait, in the character of Johnny McAndews, draws him as sex-obsessed, which Samuel Steward probably was.
 Johnny says, “Sex always gets in the way for me” (p.
 166).

 The story begins with the ladies invited to preview a Caravaggio painting of Orpheus recently discovered and given to the Louvre.
 Gertrude admires a red color in the painting and Alice decides to knit a scarf for her in that color.
 When Alice returns to the Louvre the next day with some yarn samples to match the color, she discovers that the original painting they viewed the day before has been stolen and replaced by a forgery.
 In reporting her discovery to the museum administrator she discovers the dead body of a museum guard, who just happens to be the husband of Gertrude and Alice’s maid.
 Before the police arrive she also recovers a small lapel pin, which she assumes was lost by the murderer.

 The next day, Gertrude and Alice host a salon at her house and tell the story to their guests.
-Johnny McAndrews notices that one of the guests, a painter named Vain Benitier, has a visibly uncomfortable reaction when the talk about the forged painting.
+Johnny McAndrews notices that one of the guests, a painter named Vain Benitier, has a visibly uncomfortable reaction when they talk about the forged painting.
 The mystery is practically solved, for the reader, in the very next chapter, when there’s a scene of the painter and his lover, a cop named Rencule, and Rencule, getting dressed, notices that he’s missing his lapel pin.
 Gertrude and Alice soon learn from the newspaper that the police have a suspect named Gaire whose fingerprints were found on the forged painting.

 The final scene takes place at the Arc de Triomphe.
 Gertrude and Alice receive an anonymous letter inviting them to the museum inside the monument.
 There they are surprised by Rencule.
 He asks for the return of his lapel pin, the only evidence tying him to the murder, apparently.
-But he confesses to the whole episode: he and Gaire stole the painting for Rideau, replaced it with Benitier’s forgery, Rencule killed the guard when he got in the way.
-Rencule threatens to shoot them but Alice has brought a derringer with her, which she uses to shoot Rencule in his hand, and then Johnny with the other cop, Eduardo rush in.
+But he confesses to the whole episode: he and Gaire stole the painting for Rideau, replacing it with Benitier’s forgery.
+Rencule killed the guard when he got in the way.
+Rencule threatens to shoot Gertrude and Alice but Alice has brought a derringer with her, which she uses to shoot Rencule in his hand, and then Johnny with the other cop, Eduardo rush in.
 In the final chapter, as Gertrude and Alice drive to their summer home in Bilignin, we learn that Rencule has committed suicide in jail.
-Benitier has been sentenced to six months but the notoriety of the episode and his skill with the forged painting has been a boon to his career.
-And Rideau, the rich conossieur behind it all, has been sentenced to two years, and had money confiscated from his estate, given to the Louvre, part of which the museum used to compensate Gertrude and Alice’s maid for the loss of her husband, the murdered guard.
+Benitier has been sentenced to six months but the notoriety of the episode and his skill with the forged painting has been a boon to his art career.
+And Rideau, the rich conossieur behind it all, has been sentenced to two years and had money confiscated from his estate, given to the Louvre, part of which the museum used to compensate Gertrude and Alice’s maid for the loss of her husband, the murdered guard.

 Steward has Gertrude sometimes speak in her signature simplistic, repetitive style, which is fun.
 The speech she makes at the salon is based on her ideas of human personality types from her 1925 novel The Making of Americans: